houminz/6.828/lab1/README.md

 Be able to answer the following questions:

-> 1. Explain the interface between printf.c and console.c.
+> Q. Explain the interface between printf.c and console.c.
 Specifically, what function does console.c export?
 How is this function used by printf.c?

+console.c exports `cputchar` `getchar` `iscons`, while `cputchar` is used as a parameter when printf.c calls `vprintfmt` in printfmt.c.

-> 2. Explain the following from console.c:
+> Q. Explain the following from console.c:
 ```c
 1      if (crt_pos >= CRT_SIZE) {
 2              int i;